EXCLUSIVELY CANON, ESSENTIAL FOR EOS USERS

 This is what we mean when we talk about autofocusing at f5.6 or f8 – it is all about the maximum lens aperture and has nothing to do with the aperture selected for the exposure.

 Canon Extender compatibility

 Compatibilty has two meanings when it comes to Canon's Extenders.
-For a list of compatible lenses, see the table on the right.
+For a list of compatible lenses, see the table below.

 All lenses listed are compatible with Canon Extenders.
 However, this means that the Extender can be attached to the lens, not that full functionality is retained.
 Autofocus and image stabilisation may not work with some lens and Extender combinations on some camera bodies.

 If autofocus is lost, you can always focus manually.
-This is often a preferred option as the autofocus speed can slow down when an Extender is fitted, even in bright light.
+This is often a preferred option as the AF speed can slow down when an Extender is fitted, even in bright light.

 Kenko Teleplus HD DGX Teleconverters

 As mentioned earlier, the Kenko Teleplus HD 1.4x and 2x DGX converters are, as far as we know, the only current converters which are compatible with Canon EF-S lenses.
 The converters fit EOS DSLR full-frame and APS-C models – not the mirrorless EOS M-series or EOS R-series.

 They do not have the protruding lens elements of the Canon Extenders, so the front of the converter accepts all EF mount lenses as well as EF-S mount lenses.
 This makes them very versatile and a relatively inexpensive addition to your system.